Frequently asked questions about XARELTO®

 For patients with CrCl <15 mL/min, no data are available, and limited data are available for patients with a CrCl of 15 to 30 mL/min.
 Clinical efficacy and safety studies with XARELTO® did not enroll patients with end-stage renal disease (ESRD) on dialysis.

 No clinical data are available for patients with severe hepatic impairment.
-You should avoid use of XARELTO® in patients with moderate (Child-Pugh B) or severe (Child-Pugh C) hepatic impairment or with any hepatic disease associated with coagulopathy.
+XARELTO® use should be avoided in patients with moderate (Child-Pugh B) or severe (Child-Pugh C) hepatic impairment or with any hepatic disease associated with coagulopathy.

 Avoid concurrent use of XARELTO® with other anticoagulants because of increased bleeding risk unless benefit outweighs risk.
 Promptly evaluate any signs or symptoms of blood loss if patients are treated concomitantly with aspirin, other platelet aggregation inhibitors, or NSAIDs.